 You’re still probably confused, right?!
 What the heck is that!?

 Well, I had no idea either.
-I just knew it was a perfect size and even better it had that front panel with holes for ventilation, which is a necessity if you’re going to be creating your own table as a solution to the how to hide router and cords wires dilemma.
+I just knew it was a perfect size and even better it had that front panel with small holes for good ventilation, which is a necessity if you’re going to be creating your own table as a solution to the how to hide modem and router dilemma.

-Turns out it is a really old-school air cleaner.
-I’m guessing that’s kind of like a modern-day air purifier.
-Regardless of what it was, what it was going to be is even better.
+Turns out it is a really old-school air cleaner and was a great option.
+I’m guessing that’s kind of like a modern-day air purifier with a small fan.
+Regardless of what it was, it was a great place with open air to hide the modem and router.

 Supplies needed for this modem and router cord storage box